masaun/watch-nft-based-cdp/README.md

   - A user deposit a `Watch NFT` into the WatchCDP Pool.

   - By depositing a `Watch NFT`, a user can borrow the WatchSignals Token (WST) from the WatchCDP Pool.
-    - A user can borrow the WatchSignals Token (WST) until 60% of watch price
+    - A user can borrow WST `until 60% of the watch price of the collateralized-watch NFT` .
     - This depositing (collateral) and borrowing structure is simlar to MakerDAO's CDP (MCD).

   - When a user above repay, a user repay the WatchSignals Token (include `principal + interest` ) to the WatchCDP Pool.